Where can I have a balance?

 What do I need to wear?

-Loose, comfy clothing is best, for example jogging bottoms and a t-shirt.
+Loose, comfy clothing is best, for example jogging bottoms or leggings and a t-shirt (no skirts/dresses/ very short loose shorts!).
 There’s nothing fancy about it, just be comfortable!
 You will be getting on and off a treatment couch and turning over a number of times.
-I will also need to mobilise parts of your body so tight, restrictive clothing is not suitable.
-Please also make sure you wear or bring some socks with you.
+I may need to mobilise parts of your body so tight, restrictive clothing is not suitable.
+Please also make sure you bring some socks with you to wear for the treatment.

 What do I need to do after a treatment?